the-full-stack/website/lecture-notes-creator/README.md

 2. Set up a Python environment.
 If you're using pyenv-virtualenv, you can just run `make venv`.
 3. `make it-all` to generate summaries for all lectures in `bootcamp-lectures.json`.

+Run `make` by itself to see all available commands.
 See the `Makefile` and `app.py` for details.